TL;DR

 - • Expressive prompt chaining

-- • Model abstraction (OpenAI, Anthropic, etc.)
+- • Model abstraction (OpenAI, Anthropic)

-- • Output parsers and structured extraction
+- • Output parsers & structured extraction

 - • Tool integration